asheone/Data-Science-Project-1/README.md

 <h2> How to interact </h2>
 Please install the Jupyter notebook on your local machine in order to open the file.</br>
-You can find the instructions here (https://jupyter.org/install.html).
+You can find the instructions here (https://jupyter.org/install.html). </br>

-Install necessary Python libraries:\
+Install necessary Python libraries:</br>
 alt==0.0.4
 altair==4.1.0
 altair-catplot==0.0.5